AdaCore/spark2014/lrm/source/packages.rst

    entire variable is initialized if all of its components are initialized.
    Other parts of the visible state of the package shall not be initialized.

 #.
-Partial initialization, initializing some but not all of the constituents of
-   a state abstraction or components of a entire variable, is not permitted.

-#.
 If an ``initialization_item`` has a ``input_list`` then the entities denoted
    in the input list shall be used in determining initialized value of the entity denoted by the ``name`` of the ``initialization_item``